HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_api_dev_guide/content/voltmx_application__settings_functions.md

 }
 {% endhighlight %}

-Return Values
+### Return Values

 None.

-Remarks
+### Remarks

 This function reads an app's settings from the settings file that is bundled with the application's binary.
 Your app can use this function to read, among other things, the user-defined values such as the preferred locations.

 This is an asynchronous call so it returns immediately.
-Upon successfully reading the app's settings, the Volt MX IrisAPI framework automatically invokes the callback your app passes in the _onsuccesscallback_ parameter.
+Upon successfully reading the app's settings, the VoltMX IrisAPI framework automatically invokes the callback your app passes in the _onsuccesscallback_ parameter.
 The callback function has the following signature.

 onsuccess(key, value);